languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -general:
    -for some rules there may be a lot of false alarms, i.e., LanguageTool complains
     about text which is actually correct
+ -Java 1.5:
+  - you cannot display the configuration dialog box due to the bug present in GridBagLayout that limits the number of items displayed;
+  the languages affected are currently French and Polish.

 TODO:
  -see if java.text.RuleBasedBreakIterator would be better for word